 The left-back's room at Italy's training camp in Coverciano was searched by police on Monday morning as part of an investigation into match-fixing in Italian football.

 Now, the governing body has consequently decided not to send the Zenit St Petersburg man to this summer's European Championship due to recent events.

-Criscito was widely expected to be named in Italy's final 23-man squad, but national team coach Cesare Prandelli will have to make do without the defender in Poland and Ukraine.
+Criscito was widely expected to be named in Italy's final 23-man squad, but national team coach Cesare Prandelli will have to make do without the left-back in Poland and Ukraine.

-Italy meets Croatia, Republic of Ireland and Spain in the group stages of the competition.
+Italy meet Croatia, Republic of Ireland and Spain in the group stages of the competition.